 virtual desktop windows 10

 Even if you don’t consider yourself much of a multitasker, Virtual desktops are useful.
 For example, sometimes while working on my PC, I feel like I need a break, let’s watch some YouTube or listen to some songs.
-I already have multiple tabs and windows open by this time and I don’t want to look at them anymore.
-So I just create a new desktop and do whatever I want to do.
+I have multiple tabs and windows open and don’t want to look at them anymore.
+So I create a new desktop and do whatever I want to do.
 All my work is right there on the previous virtual desktop and I can resume anytime I want.
 You can easily drag and drop Windows to move them from one desktop to another.
-If you close a Virtual Desktop that has open Windows, the Windows are moved to the previous desktop.
+If you close a Virtual Desktop with open Windows, the windows are moved to the previous desktop.

 3. Mini Player